-As general principle, Ipsen fully follows EFPIA rules related to ToV excluded from the scope.
-As stated in Part 3.3.3, the hospitality levels are governed by local rules (resulting from local transposition of the EFPIA, IFPMA, and PhRMA Codes setting amount thresholds for hospitality).
+As general principle, Ipsen fully follows EFPIA rules related to ToV excluded from the scope, apart from including over-the-counter medicine related ToVs within our disclosure.
+As stated in Part 3.3.3, the hospitality levels are governed by local rules (resulting from local transposition of the EFPIA Code of Practice setting amount thresholds for hospitality).

-EFPIA: Without limitation, ToVs that (i) are solely related to over-the-counter medicines; (ii) are not listed in Section 23.05 of this article, such as Items of Medical Utility 29 (governed by Article 17), meals (governed by Article 10, especially Section 10.05), Medical Samples (governed by Article 19); or (iii) are part of ordinary course purchases and sales of Medicinal Products by and between a Member Company and a HCP (such as a pharmacist) or a HCO do not fall within the scope of the disclosure obligation described above in "General Obligation".
+EFPIA: Without limitation, ToVs that; ... (ii) are not listed in Section 23.05 of this article, such as Items of Medical Utility 29 (governed by Article 17), meals (governed by Article 10, especially Section 10.05), Medical Samples (governed by Article 19); or (iii) are part of ordinary course purchases and sales of Medicinal Products by and between a Member Company and a HCP (such as a pharmacist) or a HCO do not fall within the scope of the disclosure obligation described above in "General Obligation".
 Meals and drinks are not disclosed, but a threshold has been applied in each country, limiting hospitality under a certain value.
 The Code does not require to be disclosed: inexpensive items of medical value;

 information and educational materials designed for patients; samples; and activities solely relating to over-the-counter medicines.
-[Q&A - Q7]
+[Q&A - Q7)